lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session02_see.md

   - Filter to your clinic or division to see trends for the last two years.

 #### New for _MTL_ 2.0
-- You can now switch between View options through a dropdown menu in the top-right corner instead of clicking on Excel spreadsheet tabs at the bottom of the sheet.
+- You can now switch between View and filtering options via the dropdown menu in the top-right corner and grey buttons, instead of through the tabs on the Excel spreadsheet.
+We are no longer directly showing an Excel sheet on the Splashpage.

+- There is no need to use the "Data > Refresh Connections" button anymore and it will not respond as the data pull and refresh workflow has changed.

 - vizDiag shows unique visits by primary diagnosis on the visit of PTSD, Dep, OUD, or AUD.

+- Patient SSID is no longer asterisked out in the Splashpage.
+It has been completely removed.
+Please go to the data UI to see Patient SSID information.

 For *MTL* 1.7 click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session02_see.md).